How To Become A Life Coach + 56 Coaching Niches

-The profession of life coaching has grown dramatically in the last ten years and has gained more popular acceptance as the industry has exploded.
+The profession of life coaching has grown dramatically in the last fifteen years and has gained more popular acceptance as the industry has exploded.

-The International Coach Federation, the main accrediting and credentialing body for both training programs and coaches, estimated in its 2012 Global Coaching Study that there were 47,500 coaches worldwide, with a third of those in the U.S.
+The International Coach Federation (the leading accrediting and credentialing body for both training programs and coaches) estimated in its Global Coaching Study that there are over 50,000 coaches worldwide, with a third of those in the U.S.

 If you see these qualities in yourself, coaching might be a great career for you, so read on . . .